simonmichael/hledger_site/src/index.md

 hledger is **dependable**.
 Your financial data remains local, private, and free from vendor lock-in.
-The plain text file formats are version controllable, scriptable, and future proof. hledger is thoroughly documented, and built with the high assurance [Haskell](https://haskell.org) programming language.
+It is stored as plain text files, which are human readable, version controllable, scripting friendly, and future proof. hledger is thoroughly documented, and built with the high assurance [Haskell](https://haskell.org) programming language.
-We take quality seriously; [we will pay you $50](REGRESSIONS.md) for finding or fixing a regression bug.
+We take quality seriously.
+[We will pay you $50](REGRESSIONS.md) if you find or fix a regression bug.

 hledger is **fast, lightweight, and versatile**.
 Using time-tested [double entry bookkeeping](accounting.md),